Skip to content

 For couples who are engaged but not yet married.
 The applicant must enter Australia and marry the sponsor within 9 months, then apply for the partner visa onshore.

-The current Department of Home Affairs application fee for the primary applicant is significant.
-As fees are subject to periodic changes, verify the current rate at immi.homeaffairs.gov.au before lodging.
-Additional costs include health examinations, police clearances, translation of documents, and professional fees if engaging a migration agent.
+The current Department of Home Affairs application fee for the primary applicant is significant — over AUD $9,000 at the date of writing — and applies to the combined 820/801 (onshore) or 309/100 (offshore) application.
+The fee covers both stages of the partner visa pathway, not each stage separately.
+Verify the current rate at immi.homeaffairs.gov.au before lodging.
+Additional costs include health examinations (typically $400–$700 per adult), police clearances (varies by country), translation of documents, and professional fees if engaging a migration agent.

 Eligibility requirements